 - Private driveways: Some homeowners employ gates or other security measures to block their driveway from unauthorized traffic.
 Automatic driveway bollards are a great option to consider for this purpose.
 You can quickly and conveniently lower the bollards when you’re pulling into or leaving your driveway and then allow them to ascend again to keep uninvited vehicle access off your property.

 There are several reasons to consider installing bollards — and automatic bollards, in particular — in an area.
 Some of the possible benefits of automatic bollards include:

-- Safety: Bollards make public and private places all over the world safer by providing a barrier that a vehicle cannot go through.
-This security measure can make storefronts, bike paths, sidewalks and safer places for pedestrians.
+- Safety: Bollards make public and private places all over the world safer by providing a barrier and additional security system that a vehicle cannot go through.
+This perimeter security measure can make storefronts, bike paths, sidewalks and safer places for pedestrians.
 With bollards in place, drivers can either run off the road and quickly cause a tragedy, either unwittingly or as an act of terrorism.